 Look for incandescent bulbs or other “soft white” or “warm white” bulbs that offer warm yellow or even slightly orange lamination rather than “cool white” or “bright white” “daylight” that is closer to the blue end of the spectrum.
 These will give your home a cozier, more inviting feeling rather than a bright, sterile hospital or office appearance.

 While whiter, brighter lights are great for tasks and working, people feel more comfortable and are better able to relax with warmer light sources.

 Not All Shades are Equal

 Look carefully at the lamps you are considering.
-People have a tendency to evaluate lampshades on color and material without factoring in how light will permeate the shade.
-Light colored and translucent material shades let more light through.
+People have a tendency to evaluate lampshades on color and material without factoring in how the light will permeate the shade.
+Light-colored and translucent material shades let more light through.
 Metal, dark and heavy, opaque shades trap light and instead focus on funneling light up or down.
 If you are looking for dim, indirect light, go for a dark shade.
-If you want bright light choose lighter materials and colors.
+If you want bright light, choose lighter materials and colors.